-A Service view, is a technical view which provides the access to products managed by the service team, which can be an organization or a partner entity.
+A Service view is a technical view that provides access to products managed by the service team, which can be an organization or a partner entity.

 This feature is available for the following modules: